pulumi/pulumi-policy/design/01-nouns.md

 ## Introduction

-The Pulumi Policy Framework allows users to define resource policies in any of several high-level langauges.
+The Pulumi Policy Framework allows users to define resource policies in any of several high-level languages.
 These policies intercept resource operations immediately prior their execution and decide whether the desired state declared by an app author violates some policy (e.g., "all S3 buckets must have default encryption enabled").